Francisco-Ibarra07/Surplus/README.md

 14. Hit the 'Play' button to start the Surplus app

+## External Tools

+1. Adobe Xd
+We used Adobe XD for wireframing and high fidelity mockups.
+It is important to have         wireframe because we don’t want to code blindly.
+Also, it is easier to make edits on here         than after coding.

+2. Firebase Database
+Firebase was our main database that was used.

 ## Acknowledgement
 Surplus was developed by
 - [Francisco Ibarra](https://github.com/Francisco-Ibarra07) : Spearheading DevOps, **back-end** and database